elgenio123/real-time-chat-app/README.md

 - `package.json`: Lists JavaScript dependencies.

 ## Contributing
 Feel free to clone this repository and create a new branch where you will be running your changes.
-Make a pull on your branch and open a pull request.
+Make a push to your branch and open a pull request.

 ## License
 This project is licensed under the AIMS License.